rstropek/wasm-workshop/readme.md

 Note that for Rust, the _wasm32-wasi_ target and [_wasm-pack_](https://rustwasm.github.io/wasm-pack/) are also installed.

-Note that for .NET, the [_wasm-tools_ workload](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0&pivots=linux-macos#net-webassembly-build-tools) is also installed.
+Note that for .NET, the [_wasm-tools_](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0&pivots=linux-macos#net-webassembly-build-tools) and the [_wasm-experimental_ workload](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-7.0#prerequisites) are also installed.

 Don't forget that there are [online alternatives to running WABT locally](https://webassembly.github.io/wabt/demo/)!